 Located high above the soft sands of Ao Sane Beach in southern Phuket, the Black Rock Viewpoint resembles a large terrace made of reddish-brown soil from down below.
 At the edge of the cliff, there is a massive black granite stone and this is how the viewpoint got its name.

 Black Rock Viewpoint is quite remote, and upon reaching the top, you do feel like a bit of an intrepid traveller.
-Currently, the viewpoint is not overrun with tourists which adds to its charm.
-It is quite challenging to reach the destination, but once you do, you will be rewarded with sweeping panoramic views of Southern Phuket, including Nai Harn Beach, Promthep Cape and a small island off the coast known as Koh Man.
+Even in last high season, the viewpoint was not overrun with tourists – which adds to its charm.
+It is quite challenging to reach the destination, but once you do, you will be rewarded with sweeping panoramic views of southern Phuket, including Nai Harn Beach, Promthep Cape and a small island off the coast known as Koh Man.
 Peeking over the cliff also allows a glimpse of the road to Ao Sane Beach and the small patch of development being constructed there.

 The early morning hours of sunrise and late afternoon before sunset are the best times to head to Black Rock Viewpoint.
 Do not expect to be alone, as often times there are a few photographers atop the cliff hoping to catch the perfect shot.
 If you venture to Black Rock Viewpoint at any other time of the day, do make sure to bring a bottle of water and a small towel.
 It can be rather hot and humid trekking through the jungle, and even more so if, upon reaching the top, there are no clouds in the sky.